forhadmia1/web-lave-2-assignment-2/README.md

 # Configuration

-Create a .env file in the root directory
+Create a .env file in the root directory and add the variables

 `PORT=5000`